MonkeyAndres/MonkeyAndres.github.io/_posts/2020-11-25-content-of-this-blog.md

 ### Life advise

-First of all, I'm no man of wisdom and no enlightened monk who knows all the answers to all of your existing questions.
+First, I'm no man of wisdom and no enlightened monk who knows all the answers to all of your existing questions.
 Putting that aside, I will say that throughout my short life I've been lucky enough to meet brilliant people.
 Some of them gave me good advice that I think is worth sharing because it may be useful for you as well.

 ### Book recommendations

 Like most teenagers, I've never been interested in books.
 In the last 2 years that has changed because of a book that I found which hook me into reading.
-Since then, I've read a lot of books and some of them were (and are) really useful on a day to day basis.
+Since then, I've read a lot of books and some of them were (and are) really useful on a day-to-day basis.

 My mission now is to advocate for the idea that reading books isn't as bad as you think and that you can find a lot of interesting ideas and stories in books.
 For that purpose, I'll recommend books that I think will interest people and bring some value to their life.